Semi-Truck Gear Ratio & Speed Calculator

 In this formula:

-• RPM is the revolutions per minute of the engine.
+• RPM: The revolutions per minute of the engine.

-• Tire Diameter is the diameter of the tire in mm.
+• Tire Diameter: The diameter of the tire, provided in millimeters.

-• Overdrive Gear Ratio and Gear Ratio affect how the engine’s power is translated to movement.
+• Gear Ratio: Affects how the engine’s torque is translated to the wheels.

 Speed & Gear Ratio Calculation Example